vivianydkms/Resume/rag/readME.md

-This a retrieval augmented generation project that I made during my internship at FLR spectrons Remote Software Solution Pvt.
-Ltd. It creates a vector database from the folder (called resumes here) which has pdfs.
-Every time a query is asked it retrieves the top most pdfs with the most relevance.

-For eg. It will also work for the query 'Deep learning' even if there's no explicit mention of the words 'Deep learning' by retrieving the pdfs with similar domains like 'Machine learning' or 'neural networks'.
+# RAG Resume Retriever

+A Retrieval-Augmented Generation (RAG) project developed during my internship at **FLR Spectrons Remote Software Solution Pvt.
+Ltd.**

+This tool processes a folder of large number of PDF resumes (can be any type of file with any type of information as well), converts them into a vector database, and allows you to perform ANN semantic searches to find the best candidates (or best matching pdfs in general).

+## ✨ Features
+* **Semantic Search:** Goes beyond exact keyword matches.
+For example, a query for *"Deep learning"* will successfully retrieve resumes mentioning related concepts like *"Machine learning"* or *"Neural networks"*.
-It will also rank the pdfs in order of their similarity score ie. the similarity of the query with the pdf
+* **Similarity Ranking:** Automatically ranks the retrieved PDFs in order of relevance, based on their similarity score to your query.
+* **Automated Vectorization:** Seamlessly ingests a local folder of PDFs and builds the searchable vector database.
+* * **Use case:** Instead of direct keyword search which only does exact matching which can take time, and won't return similar resources, RAG can effectively reduce the time while returning the relevant resources.